Cyber-Security-Club-GIETU/team-drishti/OverTheWire/bandit/WRITEUP.md

 Then i list the content of the directory including hidden ls -a
-,after that to find the file as per the given properties i used the find command find . -size 1033c ! -executable. output from  files I used the 'cat' command at got the password at : cat ./-file07
+,after that to find the file as per the given properties i used the find command find . -size 1033c ! -executable. after that i got a path to find the password for next level.
+To find output from  files I used the 'cat' command at got the password at : cat ./maybehere07/.file2
 The password for the next level is stored in this file. 🚀